 As discussed in Exhibit 20(b)(10), the Applicant has submitted the proposed Facility layout to the FAA so that aeronautical studies of locations of each proposed turbine can be conducted under the provisions of 14 CFR Part 77.
-The Applicant will continue to coordinate with the FAA and will provide copies of any determinations to ORES upon receipt.
+The Applicant will continue to coordinate with the FAA and will provide copies of any determinations to the Office of Renewable Energy Siting upon receipt.